Spicy Radish Toss

 I’m pretty sure that this was my first time of ever actually putting radishes in a hot pan.

-I wanted to do something slightly different than a salad or tacos though when radishes won the poll last week.
+I wanted to do something slightly different than an ordinary salad or tacos though when radishes won the poll last week.
 The key for me was to make sure I didn’t overcook them so their texture stayed a bit crunchy.

 A stir fry seemed like the most obvious choice so I picked up a few other fresh summer veggies and tossed them together with a quick sauce.

 The results were light, spicy, and still very crunchy.
-It really takes just minutes to toss together and makes for a filling and healthy dinner.
+This Spicy Radish Salad takes just minutes to toss together and makes for a filling and healthy dinner.

 1) Whisk together sauce ingredients and set aside.